Support for carers

 A carer could support someone who:

 - has a mental health condition

 - has a learning disability

 The Council and the Clinical Commissioning Group fund the Carers Hub.
 They list a range of services for carers that look after someone in Brighton & Hove.

 Find information about services, and request a carers assessment, on the Carers Hub.

-You can also find local support services on the My Life directory.
+You can also find local services that support carers on the Health and Adult Social Care directory.